uiuc-msynowiec/CS410-Project/DataCleaning.md

 ### clean_meta.py
 python clean_meta.py meta_Electronics_10000.mini.jsonl > meta_Electronics_10000.mini.cleaned.jsonl

+This scripted is passed 1 input:
+- the name of the metadata file to perform cleaning on

+The script performs steps to clean undesired characters from the text, remove unneeded data, and combine searchable data.
+Nonstandard ascii characters and \[\]\(\)&,\-:"! were removed.
+The json entries images, videos, store, bought_together, and details were removed because they don't provide user searchable data.
+The json entries main_category, title, description, categories, and features all contained text information relevant to searching so they were combined into a json entry called text.
+The output from the tool is printed to stdout and piped to a jsonl file.

 ### clean_reviews.py
 python clean_reviews.py Electronics_10000.mini.jsonl > Electronics_10000.mini.cleaned.jsonl

+This script is passed 1 input:
+- the name of the user review file to perform cleaning on

+The script performs steps to clean undesired characters from the text, remove unneeded data, and combine searchable data.
+Nonstandard ascii characters and \[\]\(\)&,\-:"! were removed.
+The json entries images, asin, timestamp, helpful_vote, and verified_purchase were removed because they don't provide user searchable data.
+The json entries title, rating, user_id, and text all contained text information relevant to searching so they were combined into a json entry called text.
+The output from the tool is printed to stdout and piped to a jsonl file.

 ### combine_reviews_and_meta.py
 python combine_reviews_and_meta.py Electronics_10000.mini.cleaned.jsonl meta_Electronics_10000.mini.cleaned.jsonl > Electronics_combined_10000.jsonl

+This script is passed 2 inputs:
+- the cleaned user review jsonl file
+- the cleaned product information jsonl file

+This script combines the two datasets into a single dataset with one entry per product that contains all user review text related to that product in a single searchable text entry.
+The text entry from the product info is also combined with the user review text entry so each product has a single text entry for all information useful for indexing and searching.
+The output is printed to stdout and piped to a combined jsonl dataset file with the following json entries:
+- { average_rating, rating_number, price, parent_asin, text }

 ### generate_corpus.py
 python generate_corpus.py Electronics_combined_10000.jsonl -split
 python generate_corpus.py Electronics_combined_10000.jsonl

+This script is passed 2 input:
+- the cleaned and combined jsonl dataset file
+- an optional -split input that tells the script to generate a folder containing one json file per jsonl line

+If -split is not specified, an single jsonl corpus file will be generated.
+Otherwise a folder containing one json file per product will be generated.
+The json format is further simplified to match the format expected by pyserini libraries before indexing:
+- { id, contents }

 # Running the Cleaning Scripts
 The cleaning scripts have been batched into two sets.
 There are two versions of the scripts, one for a small dataset of 1000 items (process.bat and process_2.bat) and one for a larger set of 10000 items (process_10000.bat and process_2_10000.bat).
 The original dataset will need to be downloaded from the website below.